In our current debate on the impact of our eating habits on the planet, beef is getting a pretty bad rap.

 Earlier this month, Tas Ag Co has become the first farm in the state to register a soil carbon project under the Australian Government’s $2.55 billion Emissions Reduction Fund.
 The business has baselined its property through AgriProve, Australia’s leading soil carbon developer.

-In time, as Tas Ag Co continues to build its soil carbon levels through regenerative farming, the property will be re-tested, with all carbon credits counting towards Australia’s emissions reduction target under the United Nations Paris agreement.
+In time, as Tas Ag Co continues to build its soil carbon levels through regenerative farming, the property will be re-tested.
+All carbon credits they achieve will count towards Australia’s emissions reduction target under the UN Paris agreement.
 “We are excited to get some real data around this,” says Steph.

 Changing our conversation around farming and emissions

-At the same time, the couple is also keen to set the record straight on the kind of emissions beef farming is actually causing.
+Simultaneously, the couple is also keen to set the record straight on the kind of emissions beef farming is causing.

 “There are a lot of misconceptions circulating around cows and greenhouse gases,” says Sam.
 “Cows emit methane when they burp.
 And the amount of burping is actually reduced as the quality of the soil and food improves.”

 While methane does have an impact on global warming, it stays in the atmosphere for about 6 to 8 years compared to carbon, which lasts for 100-120 years.
 Scientists estimate that grazing animals account for 40% of the annual global methane budget.

 Overall, the Tas Ag Co team are big supporters of reducing emissions and are frustrated by the political inactivity in this area.
 But they also believe that it’s nowhere near enough to simply reduce our current global warming trajectory.